justmadethiscalculator/SharkLibrary/doc/UserGuide.md

 ## 4. Previews Page

-- On the home page, click the "Previews" button to visit the **About Us** page.
+- On the home page, click the "Previews" button to visit the **Previews** page.

 **Browsing Books**
 - The main section lists available shark-related books with their covers and titles.